How to Seal Tile, Marble,

 with any of the strippers on the market

 for water based paint or sealers.
-This is includes the polyurethanes.
-These
+The semi-gloss and high gloss are

-are acrylic modified and are stripped in the same manner as an acrylic.
+acrylic modified and are stripped in the same manner as an acrylic.
+Bear

 Therefore use of chemical respirators,